 - Wait to shop for bigger sales.
 Stores will want to get their merchandise out towards the end of August or September.
 Rather than shopping early in the summer or even in August, wait to get better deals.
 Labor Day is another big sale weekend to wait for.

 - Brown paper bags.
 A tried and true method to cover textbooks comes from brown paper bags from the grocery store.
 It’s free and fun to decorate.

 - Tax free holidays.
 Many states over tax free shopping days in August to help families make their back to school purchases.
-To find out if your state is participating, read more from Yahoo.

 Preparing your kids for school doesn’t have to mean buying all brand new supplies and then having to pay down credit card debt.
 If they want a fancier backpack, encourage them to save for it during the year.
 Help your kids learn more about budgeting by explaining it to them.